RIT-EVT/BMS/docs/source/srs.rst

 The intention is that this document will be accessible across engineering disciplines.
 The DEV1 BMS represents a highly inter-disciplinary project on the RIT Electric Vehicle Team and as such this document should be accessible to all involved.
-Below is a break down of the intended audiences and how they may use the document.
+Below is a breakdown of the intended audiences and how they may use the document.
 This list is not exhaustive, but intended to guide common readers of this document.